protofarer/dsa/README.md

-- [ ] feat: new.sh option to not create test (for trivial problems)
+- [ ] feat: new.sh option to not create test (for trivial problems) "--notest"